top of page

 The Big Book of ESOL Activities: Preparation for Educators, Administrators, and School Counselors

-Co-authored with Dr. Jane Govoni, this is a collection of ready-to-go activities for college classrooms and ESOL endorsement training.
+This is a collection of ready-to-go activities for college classrooms and ESOL endorsement training.
 More than 60 critical concepts are introduced and reviewed through 200+ engaging activities.
 Through application, readers expand their knowledge and skills while developing applications to use in their schools and classrooms.
+Co-authored with Dr. Jane Govoni.
+Kendall Hunt Publishing Co.
+2023.

 Critical Insights: The Adventures of Tom Sawyer

 My contributed chapter for this text is titled "Tom Sawyer's Complicated Relationship with Mark Twain's Hometown" and describes the book's impact on the town's identity.
+Salem Press.
+2022.

 Huffington Post